KevCui/beheader/README.md

 ## Why I need it?

 Not all the HTTP request headers impact the HTTP response: some are mandatory/innocent, some are redundant/guilty.
-If you want to get rid of guilty ones, this script will do the job and make cURL request look nice & clean.
+If you want to get rid of the guilty ones, this script will do the beheading job and make cURL request look nice & clean.

 ## Usage